Helena Montana Temple

-The Helena Montana Temple is the 179th temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) and is located in Helena, Montana, United States.
+The Helena Montana Temple is the 179th temple of the Church of Jesus Christ of Latter-day Saints and is located in Helena, Montana, United States.
 The intent to build the temple was announced on April 4, 2021, by church president Russell M. Nelson, during general conference.
 It is the second to be built in Montana, after the Billings Montana Temple.

 The temple's design is meant to complement the architectural traditions of the area, while accommodating the requirements of modular construction.
 A groundbreaking ceremony, to signify the beginning of construction, was held on June 26, 2021, conducted by Vern P. Stanfill, a church general authority.

 History

 Plans to build a temple in Helena were announced on April 4, 2021, by church president Russell M. Nelson, along with 19 others the same day, the most new temples announced in a single day.

-In June 2021, the LDS Church released the location and rendering for the planned temple, with a groundbreaking, to signify beginning of construction, announced for later in the month.
+In June 2021, the church released the location and rendering for the planned temple, with a groundbreaking, to signify beginning of construction, announced for later in the month.
 The groundbreaking was held on June 26, 2021, with Vern P. Stanfill presiding.

 To shorten temple construction time, the Helena Montana Temple is the church's first using modular construction techniques.
 The Alabama-based company, BLOX, which specializes in modular building for hospitals, built the temple in 25 separate modules in its facility in Bessemer, Alabama, which were then put taken to the construction site in Montana and assembled.

 On February 6, 2023, the church announced the public open house that was held from May 18-June 3, 2023.
 Approximately 30,000 people toured the temple during the open house.
 The temple was dedicated in two sessions on June 18, 2023, by Gary E. Stevenson of the Quorum of the Twelve Apostles.